loyiv/ITP/README.md

 <a id="experimental-results"></a>
 ## 📊 Experimental Results
+Below are the task success rates (%) across ALFWorld and ScienceWorld benchmarks.
+Bold and underlined values represent the best and second-best performance within each backbone model group, respectively.

 <p align="center">
   <img src="figures/main_table.png" width="90%" />
 </p>

-Evaluation of task success rates (%) across ALFWorld and ScienceWorld benchmarks.
-Bold and underlined values represent the best and second-best performance within each backbone model group, respectively.

 ---